Technologicat/unpythonic/README.md

 Dynamic scoping based on [StackOverflow answer by Jason Orendorff (2010)](https://stackoverflow.com/questions/2001138/how-to-create-dynamical-scoped-variables-in-python), used under CC-BY-SA.

 Core idea of `lispylet` based on [StackOverflow answer by divs1210 (2017)](https://stackoverflow.com/a/44737147), used under the MIT license.

+## Python-related FP resources

+[Awesome Functional Python](https://github.com/sfermigier/awesome-functional-python), especially a list of useful libraries.

+[List of languages that compile to Python](https://github.com/vindarel/languages-that-compile-to-python) including Hy, a Lisp that can use Python libraries.